- Why is it important to read to toddlers?

 It’s commonly known that the more you read, the better reader and writer you become.
 So, if you want your child to be a whizz with pen and paper too, hit the books! 📖

-Think back to when you first discovered your favorite book: how did it make you feel?
+Think back to when you first discovered your favourite book: how did it make you feel?
 What images did you see in your mind?
 What did those images tell you about the world?
 Now consider what it can do for your child; regular reading times allow imaginations to take shape and run free. 😄

 Every moment between parent and child is precious, including storytime.
 Reading to your toddler offers them a chance to relax while you transport their (and your) mind to far-flung lands and wondrous worlds, all the while you are both enjoying special one-on-one time. 🧑🤝🧑